njosselyn13/Ens-Stat-Ind-Mods/README.md

 - CDAN for Office31 adaptation task amazon to webcam
 - JAN for Office31 adaptation task amazon to webcam

+See link for all 5 model files (too large for GitHub >100MB): ...

 ## Data

 Access to data splits for reproducibility is pending.